non-conformances-research/thesis/collections/README.md

  | Collection | new ArrayList(), new ArrayList("", " ", "gEuOVmBvn1", "#A1"), null |
  |Other      | new Object() and null |

-**Table II.
-Values for Java primitive and non-primitive types used to create test cases.**
+**Table I. Values for Java primitive and non-primitive types used to create test cases.**

 ### Results